Last verified: March 2026 (England & Wales)

 This is the practical part most families miss.
 If your executors cannot evidence gifts, exemptions, and dates, they may not be able to claim the best outcome.

-A practical tool: the Lifetime Gifts Log (Life & Legacy series)
+A practical tool: the Lifetime Gifts Log (Life & Legacy Series)

-It is a simple working record designed to capture the right details as you go, so there is far less reconstruction later.
-It also helps families line up gifting evidence with the HMRC inheritance tax schedules, including the 7-year rule, taper relief, “gifts out of surplus income”, and gifts with reservation risks.
+It also helps families line up gifting evidence with the HMRC inheritance tax schedules, including the 7-year rule, taper relief, normal expenditure out of income (often called gifts out of surplus income), and gifts with reservation risks.

 A simple gifts record should note: